2024 GPA Calculator | Eastern

 If you are looking for admissions information, check out our Eastern admissions requirements page.

-If you’re a transfer student, check out post on transferring to Eastern Connecticut State University
+If you’re a transfer student, check out post on transferring to Eastern Kentucky University

 Looking for a general calculator?
 Check out our college GPA calculator